Dol History, Family Crest & Coats of Arms

-Important Dates for the Dol family
+Early History of the Dol family

 This web page shows only a small excerpt of our Dol research.
 Another 137 words (10 lines of text) covering the years 1380 and 1789 are included under the topic Early Dol History in all our PDF Extended History products and printed products wherever possible.

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Dol include Doll, Dollen, Dol, Dolls, Dolz, Dohl and others.